Untitled

 Storage and Shelf Life

-Colombian coffee (being mostly washed) is more stable than natural-processed origins.
+Colombian coffee (being mostly washed) is more stable than natural-processed origins, but proper storage still makes a noticeable difference.

 Storage: